opoupeney/dfd/source/devguide/ref-install-bluemix.rst

 |

-DreamFace will automatically create a unique cloud tenant for DreamFace and you can start building applications in the cloud immediately.
+DreamFace will automatically create a unique cloud tenant for you DreamFace Platform and you can start building applications in the cloud immediately.
+All of your applications can be created and deployed from this tenant.

 Return to the :ref:`getting-started-label`